Saturday, October 12 / 10AM - 4PM

-Cèilidh Ayr honors Scottish Heritage and Culture in a nod to the Kirkland Family that built the historic home of Ayr Mount named in honor of William Kirkland’s birthplace: Ayr, Scotland.
-It will celebrate Scotland through Pipes and Drums, Celtic music, Scottish Country Dancing, demonstrations, storytelling, history talks and walks, Scottish and Celtic goods in the Marketplace, a Wee Bairns craft and play area, Scottish food, fish & chips, ales and brews.
-And Irn Bru.
+Cèilidh Ayr celebrates Scotland through Pipes and Drums, Celtic music, Scottish Country Dancing, demonstrations, storytelling, history talks and walks, a Marketplace for Scottish and Celtic goods, Scottish Gaelic mini lessons, a Wee Bairns craft and play area, Scottish food, fish & chips, ales and brews.
 Kilts and tartans will abound for a bonnie time.

 NCSU Pipes & Drums Band